gustav87/gstav-dotnet/README.md

 # gstav-dotnet
 A webpage with Vue 2 in the frontend, .NET 6.0 running in the backend, and a MongoDB database.
+Azure is used for automatic deployment to Docker Hub.

 ## Installation
 For the frontend you need `node` and `npm` installed.
 For the backend you need the `dotnet` 6 SDK.
 For the db you need `docker`.